Rosette Cookies Recipe

 - Layer 2 cookie sheets with paper towels and place them next to the stove.

-- In a medium bowl, using a hand whisk or electric mixer, beat the eggs, and after that whisk in the sugar and milk.
+- In a medium bowl, using a hand whisk or electric mixer, beat the eggs, add vanilla, whisk in the sugar and milk.
 Mix until incorporated.

 - Little by little, whisk in the sifted flour and salt.
 Beat until combined and you have a liquid consistency like heavy cream.